mit-pdos/sigmaos/cpython3.11/Doc/c-api/memory.rst

          **must** wrap the existing allocator.
 Substituting the current allocator for some other arbitrary one is **not supported**.

-   .. versionchanged:: 3.12
-      All allocators must be thread-safe.

 .. c:function:: void PyMem_SetupDebugHooks(void)